-8.5.1.6 Management of Production Tooling and Manufacturing, Test, Inspection Tooling and Equipment
+8.5.1.6 Management of Production Tooling and Manufacturing, Test, Inspection Tooling and Equipment capable should contact the appropriate Nexteer GSM buyer to request a deviation approval to utilize Nexteer's online supplier portal.

-8.5.1.7 Production Scheduling
+8.5.1.7 Production Scheduling and Supplier Delivery Evaluation

 Suppliers shall electronically receive ship authorizations (DELJIT), schedules and forecasts (DELFOR) - depending on the local requirement and send DESADV's (DESpatch ADVice - an electronic packing slip) at the time of shipment.
 Suppliers shall be EDI (Electronic Data Interchange) compliant.
-Suppliers who are not EDIFACT (Electronic Data Interchange For Administration, Commerce, and Transport) capable should contact Nexteer Production Control and Logistics (PC&L) for deviation approval and develop a plan to reach the standard requirement.
+Suppliers who are not EDIFACT (Electronic Data Interchange For Administration, Commerce, and Transport)